tusharsadhwani/instachat/README.md

   To generate an RSA key pair for the app.

-- Edit `.env` to add your database config
+- Edit `./server/.env` to add your database and AWS config

+  Look at `./server/.env.example` for more info.

 - Run:

   ```bash